raqibuddin/weather_prediction/README.md

 - **API**: OpenWeatherMap

 ##  Python File
-- There is a simple Python file named "temp_predict" which get temp predicted values
+- There is a simple Python file named "temp_predict" which gives temp predicted values
 - You can simple install the required tools and run this file

 ##  Setup Instructions